Morristown NJ Attorneys Guiding Clients on Custody and Parenting Time

 Serving clients in Morristown, Dover, Madison, Randolph, East Hanover, Tewksbury and across Morris County

-To speak with a qualified member of our attorney team today in a comprehensive and confidential case assessment regarding parenting time, child custody settlement, child custody arrangement or modification, or to speak with us regarding any other divorce or family law matter, please contact us online or through our Morristown office at (973) 718-7705.
+To speak with a qualified member of our attorney team today in a strategic planning session regarding parenting time, child custody settlement, child custody arrangement or modification, or to speak with us regarding any other divorce or family law matter, please contact us online or through our Morristown office at (973) 710-4366.